konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/document_categorization/index.md

 | `Page.maximum_confidence_category_annotation`   | Get the maximum confidence predicted Category<br>Annotation or the one revised by the user for this<br>Page.                                                                                                                      |
 | `Page.category`  | Get the maximum confidence predicted Category<br>or the one revised by user for this Page.                                                                                                                                        |

+To categorize a Document with a Categorization AI, we have two main options: the Name-based Categorization AI and the more complex Model-based Categorization AI.

 ### Name-based Categorization AI

-Use the name of the Category as an effective fallback logic to categorize Documents when no Categorization AI is available:
+The name-based Categorization AI is a good fallback logic using the name of the Category to categorize Documents when no model-based Categorization AI is available:

 .. literalinclude:: /sdk/boilerplates/test_document_categorization.py
    :language: python